 Caribbean Reef Octopus Facts

 - Firstly, the astounding Caribbean Reef Octopus distinguishing itself in a remarkable way.
-That’s because each of the eight tentacles of the Caribbean Reef Octopus often measures different lengths and thickness.
+That’s because each of the eight tentacles of the cephalopod often measures different lengths and thickness.

 - Secondly, yet another surprising fact sets the fascinating animal apart from its kin.
 In relation to overall body size, this creature also has the largest head of any of the related species.

-- Furthermore, this mollusk is not a social creature.
-Except for mating purposes, it generally avoids others of its own species.
+- Furthermore, this particular form of life is definitely not a social creature.
+In fact, except for mating purposes, it generally avoids others of its own species.
 Also, while this holds true for many octopi, it seems to take it further.

 Caribbean Reef Octopus Physical Description

-The coloring is also highly varied.
-Furthermore, utilizing highly evolved chromatophores, individuals will change their color patterns at will to blend in with their particular surroundings, for camouflage.
+The coloring also remains highly varied.
+Furthermore, utilizing highly evolved chromatophores, it will change its color patterns at will.
+This it does to blend in with its particular surroundings, for camouflage.

-As its name suggests, this octopus prefers to inhabit regions of either coral reef or rocky seabed.
-They also live in waters off the shores of Central and South America, the Pacific Ocean, and the Nearctic region.
+As its name suggests, the Caribbean Reef Octopus prefers to inhabit regions of either coral reef or rocky seabed.
+It also lives in waters off the shores of Central and South America, the Pacific Ocean, and the Nearctic region.

-The Caribbean Reef Octopus prefers warm, shallow waters in which to make its home.
-Within these areas, it resides in hidden rocky lairs which are typically quite difficult to locate.
+It also prefers warm, shallow waters in which to make its home.
+Within these areas, it generally resides in hidden rocky lairs.
+Furthermore, these it typically makes quite difficult to locate.